yeti-switch/doc/en/web-interface/equipment/gateways.rst

         - Ensure **telephone-event** payload correctly negotiated with remote gateway after SDP offer/answer procedure.

 Force dtmf relay
     Relay telephone-event (RFC2833) packets 'as is' to other leg.
-Not recommended.
+DTMF relay mechanism is deprecated and should not be used.

 Dtmf send mode
     The way to send dtmf to remote gateway. possible values: